Summary:

 Um Salama said that a woman came to Allah's Messenger and said, "O Allah's Messenger !
 The husband of my daughter has died and she is suffering from an eye disease.
 Can she apply collyrium/kohl to her eye?"
 Allah's Messenger replied, "No," twice or thrice.
 (Every time she repeated her question) he said, "No." Then Allah's Messenger added, "It is just a matter of four months and ten days.
 In the Pre-Islamic Period of ignorance, a widow among you should throw a globe of dung when one year has elapsed (i.e. she had to stay in ‘Iddah for the whole one year)."

-Muslim Excuse: Longer ‘Iddah of 3 periods (or more) is necessary in order to ensure that the ‘parentage’ of the child is secure
+Muslim Excuse: Longer ‘Iddah of 3 periods (or more) is necessary in order to ensure that the ‘paternity’ of the child is secure

-Islam itself stipulates a shorter 'Iddah period, consisting of becoming free of the first menstrual blood (i.e. 3 to 7 days), for prisoner women, slave women, and free Muslim women who enter an Islamic State from a non-Muslim country.
-After this first menstrual cycle, Muslim men are allowed to have sexual relations with them.
+Islam itself permits a much shorter ʿIddah for certain categories of women, requiring only one menstrual cycle (around 3 to 7 days).
+This applies to captive women, slave women, and free Muslim women who migrate from non-Muslim lands into an Islamic state.
+After this short waiting period, Muslim men are allowed to have sexual relations with them.

 Illogical and Unnecessary Restrictions upon Women during 'Iddah:

-During 'Iddah, women not only have to endure long waiting periods but also face additional unnecessary and illogical restrictions imposed by Allah/Muhammad, making their lives more difficult and miserable.
+During 'Iddah, women are not only subjected to extended waiting periods but also burdened with additional unnecessary and illogical restrictions imposed by Allah/Muhammad, further complicating their lives and adding to their hardships.

 First Restriction: A woman has to undergo the 'Iddah even if she receives no maintenance money from her husband